ElizaKartchner/simon/README.md

 # simon-html

 This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.

+# simon-css
+This application deliverable demonstrates the use of basic CSS for styling and a responsive design.